metagov/open-web-challenge/index.md

-This is the portal for the upcoming Open Web Governance Challenge, a track in the [Open Web Creators and Communities hackathon](http://summit.openweb.community/). .
+This is the portal for the upcoming Open Web Governance Challenge, an independent track in the [Open Web Creators and Communities hackathon](http://summit.openweb.community/).
 The challenge will begin on May 14, 2021 and end on June 6, 2021.

 # Key details and dates